 At the International Writers’ Collective we believe that anyone with the desire and dedication can learn to write—and write amazingly well—with proper guidance.
 We've seen the proof over and over again.

-Our core workshops help you master the skills and techniques to reach your full potential as a poet or fiction writer, as well as providing a writing community to support you every step of the way.
-The workshops are cumulative—each of the levels builds on the skills and techniques acquired in the one before.
+Our core courses help you master the skills and techniques to reach your full potential as a poet or fiction writer, as well as providing a writing community to support you every step of the way.
+The courses are cumulative—each of the levels builds on the skills and techniques acquired in the one before.
 We recommend most people start at Level I. If you already have a degree in creative writing or have taken numerous technique-focused workshops, contact us and we’ll help you find the right level.
 Note: not all Levels may be available in every location every term—check our course catalogue.

 From time to time, we also offer special classes with visiting authors and short-courses focused on a particular genre or skill set, for example, story structure, poetic form or publishing.
 Depending on the material, these range in duration from a single evening or weekend to multiple sessions over the course of several weeks.
 Check our course catalogue to see what's coming up.

-Need help with a particular project or can't make it to a regular workshop because of your schedule or location?
+Need help with a particular project or can't make it to a regular course because of your schedule or location?
 Consider private coaching—available both online and in Amsterdam and The Hague.
 We can help you with a specific project or work in progress or design an individualised learning programme based on your needs and your schedule.

 If you want to combine relaxation with learning, try one of our retreats for quality instruction in an inspiring location.